Nukesor/selfhosted-gaming/content/_index.md

 In case you feel like there's any game missing, please create an issue or pull request on the official [repository](https://github.com/nukesor/selfhosted-gaming).

+# Best practices

+Whenever you're done with your server setup, check out the [best practices section](/best-practices/).

+There're some brief explanations of best practices, which should spare you some headache, once you're familiar with them!